 Pressures are the human actions or natural processes that give rise to stress on the ecosystem, but also may provide benefits to humans.
-By understanding the pressures and the underlying sources and stressors, HCCC can better define the context we are working within and where we need to intervene to make progress on recovery.
+By understanding the pressures and the underlying sources and stressors, our LIO can better define the context we are working within and where we need to intervene to make progress on recovery.

 Under the initial scope of the IWP, planning participants identified up to 26 pressures that were impacting one or more of the 15 original ecosystem focal components.

-The pressures were rated for each ecosystem focal component-pressure relationship according to expert opinion of three aspects of the relationship:
+Pressures were rated for each ecosystem focal component-pressure relationship using a framework of expert opinion of three aspects of the relationship:

-- Scope: The spatial proportion of the ecosystem focal component that is affected by the pressure - Severity: Within the scope, the level of damage to the ecosystem focal component from the pressure given the current circumstances and trends - Irreversibility: The degree to which the effects of a pressure can be reversed, and the impact restored for 2016, with some additional pressures selected as priorities due to their impacts on many different focal components.
+- Scope: The spatial proportion of the ecosystem focal component that is affected by the pressure - Severity: Within the scope, the level of damage to the ecosystem focal component from the pressure given the current circumstances and trends - Irreversibility: The degree to which the effects of a pressure can be reversed and the impact restored

+Ratings were combined to estimate a summary rating for each pressure.

+In the 2014 IWP, the HCCC IWP Steering Committee selected the pressures that carried a "very high" summary rating as priorities.
+For the 2017 update, the pressures ratings were re-evaluated for their relationships with the new ecosystem components.
+The original set of "very high" rated pressures was rated similarly for 2016, with some additional pressures selected as priorities due to their impacts on many different focal components.
 The HCCC pressure results play an important role in developing priority strategies and identifying beneficial outcomes.
-Table 2 shows Hood Canal's highest rated pressures.
-The HCCC pressure ratings are linked to ecosystem components in Table 3.
+Table 6 shows Hood Canal's highest rated pressures.
+The HCCC pressure ratings are linked to ecosystem components in Table 7.

-The three criteria ratings were combined into a summary rating for each pressure.

-In the 2014 IWP, the HCCC IWP Steering Committee selected only the pressures with a "very high" summary rating as priorities.
-For the 2016 update, the pressures ratings were reevaluated for their relationships with the new ecosystem components.
-The original set of "very high" rated pressures was rated similarly

-Appendix 3 contains a list of all pressure sources and stressors of concern in Hood Canal.
+For a list of pressure sources and stressors of concern in the LIO, see Appendix A2.

-Table 2: Hood Canal's highest rated pressures
+Table 6.
+Hood Canal's highest rated pressures